To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: Clipped homogenized SGD

 In particular, as $d$ grows, the risk curves of C-SGD and C-HSGD look closer to one another for longer time windows and with higher probability.
-Under additional assumptions,\footnote{The spectrum of $\K$ converges and the initialization $\x_0-\target$ converges} such that the C-HSGD curve converges to a dimension-independent deterministic limit, this would show convergence of the risk curves of C-SGD to a dimension-independent limit.
+Under additional assumptions,\footnote{The spectrum of $\K$ converges and the initialization $\x_0-\target$ converges} the C-HSGD curve converges to a dimension-independent deterministic limit and thus so does clipped SGD.
+We discuss how to find this deterministic limit in the following section.